2captcha/2captcha-python/README.md

                      param1=..., ...)
 ```
 ### Grid
-Grid method is originally called Old ReCaptcha V2 method.
-The method can be used to bypass any type of captcha where you can apply a grid on image and need to click specific grid boxes.
+Grid method was originally called the Old reCAPTCHA V2 method.
+The method can be used to bypass any type of captcha where you can apply a grid on an image and click specific grid boxes.
 Returns numbers of boxes.
 ```python
 result = solver.grid('path/to/captcha.jpg', param1=..., ...)
 ```

 ### Canvas
-Canvas method can be used when you need to draw a line around an object on image.
+Canvas method can be used when you need to draw a line around an object on an image.
 Returns a set of points' coordinates to draw a polygon.
 ```python
 result = solver.canvas('path/to/captcha.jpg', param1=..., ...)
 ```

 ### ClickCaptcha
-ClickCaptcha method returns coordinates of points on captcha image.
-Can be used if you need to click on particular points on the image.
+ClickCaptcha method returns coordinates of points on the captcha image.
+Can be used if you need to click on particular points in the image.
 ```python
 result = solver.coordinates('path/to/captcha.jpg', param1=..., ...)
 ```